mikeruk/HttpWebClientService/README.md

 NB!!!
 By design the WebClient is fully asynchronous (none-blocking) client!

 NB!!!
+WebClient is from reactive stack.
+When Uploading files towards backend-service, which is not built on reactive stack - the back-end service controllers must be adapted.
+OR best approach would be to create backend-service with reactive stack too! - Maybe as separate module!

+NB!!!
 Making an individual call asynchronous (“imperative style”) If you ever need to call the client inside a blocking component (e.g. a scheduled @Component